Seriously!!! The forum is 95% of the reason that earlyretirementextreme.com still exists, so let's keep the standards high!

 6) NO LYNCH MOBS!
 Because I've been on the receiving end of this more than once I'll allow no social media mob behavior on this forum; that is, negatively discussing anyone who is not present to defend themselves.
 In my experience such things don't help anyone.
 Basically, if you don't want to say something to somebody's face (presuming they're a heavyweight UFC fighter/not smaller than you), don't say it at all.
 Furthermore, if you don't want to say it for the public record.---Don't say it either.
 This is not for the purpose of being politically correct.
 It is because such opinionating tends to be misinformed and stupid.

 7) FOLLOW OLD SCHOOL NETIQUETTE!
 Read this if you haven't already: http://www.albion.com/netiquette/corerules.html --- it pretty much covers everything.
 It's how the net used to operate before Eternal September.
-Let's keep it the way it was before that.
+Let's keep this forum the way the net was before Eternal September.

 - Rule 1: Remember the Human